originalworks/protocol-core/owen/README.md

 - If you are running a local Kubo IPFS client with Docker, no changes are needed.
 However, if you run your own full IPFS Kubo client, update this value:
   - `IPFS_KUBO_URL`: Your Kubo IPFS client API URL.
 - `OUTPUT_FILES_DIR`: Path were output files will be saved
+- `DDEX_SEQUENCER_ADDRESS`: Only for local testing.
+When unset it defaults to hardcoded protocol sequencer

 ### 4. Prepare your messages folder: